Hiccups, Neck Pain, and Vagus and Phrenic Nerve Injury

 - “Patients often complain of difficulty in getting their breath and the sensation of a lump in their throats.”

-So what is happening here other than you recognize the symptoms but you may have never had nerve block in your throat.
+So what is happening here other than you recognize the symptoms but you may have never had a nerve block in your throat.

 Doctors will give a stellate ganglion block injection to block pain sensation in the nerves surrounding the larynx.
-These injections are given to patients who are not responding to other treatments for their neck, head, shoulder or arm pain and in some patients with angina type symptoms with or without presence of cardiovascular disease.
+These injections are given to patients who are not responding to other treatments for their neck, head, shoulder, or arm pain and in some patients with angina type symptoms with or without the presence of cardiovascular disease.